700 Eleventh Street

-700 Eleventh Street is a high-rise building and is the second tallest commercial building in Washington, D.C.
+700 Eleventh Street is a high-rise building and is the second tallest office building in Washington, D.C.

 The building is a twin building to Metro Center I, which is one block away.
 The building stands at 199 ft with 13 floors and was completed in 1992.
 It is currently the 6th-tallest building in Washington, D.C.
 The architectural firm who designed the building was the firms Skidmore, Owings & Merrill (New York), Melvin Mitchell Architects.

 In September 2023, it was announced that Madison Marquette was planning to redevelop the building from a purely office building into a live/work loft development, with 239 live/work loft developments.
 The concept is to have spaces that could be used for living, for work, or for both.